sunjin19126/Caterpillar/README.md

 # Using Caterpillar to Nibble Small-Scale Images
-This is a Pytorch implementation of Caterpillar for the paper "Using Caterpillar to Nibble Small-Scale Images"
+This is a Pytorch implementation for the paper "Using Caterpillar to Nibble Small-Scale Images"

 ### Code overview